 For single site laparoscopic gonadectomy LESS port is inserted in the same fashion as for nephrectomy.
 Vascular control is achieved solely by utilizing the Ligasure system.
 In the case of varicocelectomy, laparoscopic dissection of the spermatic vein is performed sparing the spermatic artery and dissecting away the lymphatic vessels.
 Ligation of the spermatic vein is performed utilizing Auto Suture hemostatic clips (Endo Clip, Tyco Health Care) or using sealing devises like Ligasure system only without hemostatic clips.

 Robotic LESS is performed through the same umbillical incision than conventional LESS.
 When the SILS port (Covidien) is used a finger is placed to guide the introduction of two robotic trocars adjacent to the fascial incision through two separate fascial stab incisions.
 If using a GelPort (Applied Medical) the access device is placed through the fascial incision and the robot is subsequently docked.
-The robotic cannulae utilized vary from 8 mm to 5 mm to accommodate the Endowrist® (Intuitive Surgical) monopolar shears and the Endowrist® Schertel Grasper, depending on the procedure to be performed.
+The robotic cannulae utilized vary from 8 to 5 mm to accommodate the Endowrist® (Intuitive Surgical) monopolar shears and the Endowrist® Schertel Grasper, depending on the procedure to be performed.

 ADVANTAGES AND INDICATIONS